Director, Governance, Legal and Performance

 Date of Next Review

-1.1.2 QUT Governance Framework
+1.1.4 QUT Governance Framework

-1.1.3 Queensland University of Technology Act 1998
+1.1.5 Queensland University of Technology Act 1998

-1.1.4 Role of QUT Council
+1.1.6 QUT Council

-1.1.6 Internal programs, policies and processes
+1.1.8 Internal programs, policies and processes

 QUT has embedded the following elements of sound corporate governance practice:

-- Strategic direction, planning and monitoring of the vision, goals and values of the University
+- strategic direction, planning and monitoring of the vision, goals and values of the University

-- Role and powers of Council
+- role and powers of Council

-- Structure, composition and membership of Council
+- structure, composition and membership of Council

 - Council performance and effectiveness

-- Robust risk management and compliance processes
+- robust enterprise risk management and compliance frameworks

-- Effective and appropriate committee structures
+- effective and appropriate committee structures

-- Reporting and monitoring (disclosure, transparency and accountability)
+- reporting and monitoring (disclosure, transparency and accountability)

-- Corporate values (social responsibility and ethics)
+- QUT values (social justice and ethics).

 The following diagram illustrates how QUT’s Governance framework operates.

 QUT is a statutory body in the State of Queensland, established by an Act of the Queensland Parliament.
-The Queensland University of Technology Act 1998 (QUT Act) establishes QUT as a body corporate, and describes its functions and powers, its governance by QUT Council and its rights and obligations in relation to property, gifts and finances.
+The Queensland University of Technology Act 1998 (QUT Act) establishes QUT as a body corporate, and describes its functions and powers, its governance by QUT Council and its rights and obligations in relation to property and finances.